sculla/Project1_Group2/README.md

 --@sculla

 ## MVP - Stations that will get money/productive canviser
-"Send your staff with these 4 hour shifts to these 10 stations for the best turn out"
+"Send your staff with these daytime hours of 6am - 8pm to these 10 stations for the best turn out"
 * busiest stations
 * sustained flow